tychobrailleur/angular-mode/README.md

 - `C-c t`: Toggle test.
 From a JavaScript file, switches to the unit test, and vice-versa.
+- `C-c c`: List controllers using Helm.

 # License

-Copyright 2014 Sébastien Le Callonnec
+Copyright (c) 2014 Sébastien Le Callonnec

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by